Chung Fu stop

 Chung Fu (頌富) is an MTR Light Rail stop.
 It is located above the roundabout of Tin Shui Road and Tin Wah Road, next to T Town, in Tin Shui Wai, Yuen Long District.
-It is the only elevated Light Rail stop in Tin Shui Wai, and the distance between it and Tin Fu stop is the shortest in the current Light Rail system.
-It began service on 7 December 2003 and belongs to Zone 5A.
+It is the only elevated Light Rail stop in Tin Shui Wai.The distance between Chung Fu and Tin Fu stop is the shortest in the current Light Rail system.
+It belongs to Zone 5A and began service on 7 December 2003.